georgelza/DataPipeline-SNMP_Flink_Fluss/README.md

 3. The ability to load SNMP MIB files into a designated table to be accessible via our apache Flink/Apache Fluss stack.

-Well, project 1 is done (You reading it, hehehe), project 2 is 90% done (SNMPv3 auth outstanding), project 3... lets not talk, or well, maybe by the time you read this I might have completed it, at this stage it's still a piece of work in progress.
+Well, project 1 is done (You reading it, hehehe), project 2 is 90% done (SNMPv3 auth outstanding), project 3... lets not talk, or well, maybe by the time you read this I might have completed it, at this stage it's still a piece of work in progress, it's an "addition" to the core project... so going to use that as excuse why it's not done yet.

 First up, I am not a developer by trade, more like by a side hppby, as far as my day job is concerned, I'm a technologist, a  Technology Architect, but for 25+ yrs I've primarily specialized in the data space, with a curious mind that get me into allot of trouble...